lydell/elm-watch/example-minimal/README.md

 10. Run `npx elm-watch make --optimize` or `npm run build` to build for production.
 (Since this is a minimal example, there’s no minification, just Elm’s `--optimize` mode.)
 11. Refresh `index.html` in the browser to try out the production build.

-The example uses [elm-tooling] to install Elm and elm-format, but you can of course install them in any way.
+The example uses [elm-tooling] to install Elm and elm-format, but you can of course install them in any way you want.

 See [example-minimal.yml] for an example GitHub Actions workflow.